Duet3D/wiki-content/User_manual/Machine_configuration/robot_4_axis_palletized.md

 Changing arm 2 will change the lower parallelgram, changing arm 3 will change the right parallelogram.
 Both parallelgrams are connected by the triangle, so the angle of base is transmitted to the endpoint plate, which remains parallel to the base.

+# Workspace, (Singularity)

 The workspace looks like a donut:

 ![4axisparall_workspace.png](/manual/configuration/4axisparall_workspace.png)

+I am currently not aware of a singularity inside the workspace.

 # Homing, arm lenghts